-- the trainee must advise KIMS and the PD if the absence is owing to ill health or maternity/ paternity leave. - if the trainee is taking time off from the training program for sickness, or maternity/paternity leave and the sum of these absences exceeds 14 days in any 12-month period, then a review of training should be undertaken and the expected end of training date adjusted.
+- The trainee must advise KIMSHEALTH and the PD if the absence is owing to ill health or maternity/paternity leave. - If the trainee is taking time off from the training programme for sickness, or maternity/paternity leave and the sum of these absences exceeds 14 days in any 12-month period, then a review of training should be undertaken and the expected end of training date adjusted.

-Payment in respect of ill health, maternity/paternity absence remains the responsibility of KIMS.
+Payment in respect of ill health, maternity/ paternity absence remains the responsibility of KIMSHEALTH.